autocontracts/permissioned-blocks/whitepaper.md

 <p align="center">
 <img src="/images/permissioned-blocks-capabilities.png">
 <br>
 <b>Permissioned Blocks</b> - Bob requests the state S2 from Alice via IPFS Bit Swap.
-Alice checks Bob's access capabilities for whether he is permitted to receive this information, and then encrypts using Bob's public key and sends.
+Alice checks Bob's capabilities to verify that he is permitted to receive the data and then sends.
+Bob decrypts the data using his contract key.
 </p>